mautic/developer-documentation-new/.github/CONTRIBUTING.md

    ![Repositories option from a dropdown menu on GitHub](../assets/images/repositories_option_github.png)

-3. Open your forked user-documentation repository.
+3. Open your forked developer-documentation-new repository.
 The URL should have your username.
 For example: `https://github.com/YOUR-GITHUB-USERNAME/developer-documentation-new`.
 4. Click the green 'Code' button on top.
 5. Select 'HTTPS' and copy the URL.